influx6-prive/prive-developer-setup/README.md

 make micro inventory=inventory/localhost.yaml user=darkvoid
 ```

+*You will see a directory called `ThingsYouNeed` in the user's home directory which contains different files you will need*

 ## VMs
 We will be using [Multipass](https://multipass.run/) to setup VMs for use in development, as it makes it
 really easy to lunch them quickly.
 You can set up both multipass and the 3 VMs using these commands: